 The airport provides sightseeing rides - a particular joy during foliage time.
 For more timid souls, it's a treat to go to the airport to watch the tow planes take the sail planes into the sky and let them go, to soar for miles before returning to touch down gently on the one runway.
 The viewing is up close and personal.
 The planes sit on the grass where visitors may peek inside, ask questions of the pilots and, perhaps, gather the courage to take a ride.

-For a guided tour call us at least a week or so before your visit to reserve a spot on one of their paddling tours on the Mad River or on the Winooski River (depending on water conditions).
+Please call us at least a week or so before your visit to reserve a spot on one of their paddling tours or tubing outings on the Mad River or on the Winooski River (depending on water conditions).
 For a group of 8 or more there can be a great barbecue waiting for your shore-side at the end of your trip downriver.
-Call us for details and pricing.

 The trail runs right along the ridge above West Hill House.
 Casual hikers will enjoy the short hike south on the Long Trail from Lincoln Gap to Sunset Ledge.
 This is about a one hour trip including time to admire the view.

 Serious hikers will appreciate the views from the top of Mount Abraham, third highest peak in the state.
 That's a half-day hike north on the Long Trail from the Lincoln Gap.
 The photo is from the top of Mt Abraham looking west and is courtesy of guest Mary Jensen.
 It's hard to describe how spectacular it feels emerging from the trees about 300 ft below the summit and suddenly having a view to the horizon in every direction.

 In the video Iris & Thomas tell you about their experience—in Austrian!

 Experienced hikers will want to challenge the gap-to-gap hike from the Lincoln Gap to the Appalachian Gap which takes about 8 hours.
 Don't worry—we'll meet you at the far end!